HenryAEvans/EE431_Toolchain/README.md

 su $USER -c ./install.sh
 logout
 ```

+### Step 3: Log In
+You might be logged out after the installation takes place.
+Simply log back in your computer and the installation will be complete.

+# Running Magic

+### Step 1: Enter the Container
-Then, log back in.
-To use the tools, `cd ~/EE431_Toolchain` and run `./run.sh` to enter the container.
+To run magic, navigate to the directory where it is installed eg. `cd ~/EE431_Toolchain` then run the following command to enter the container

+### Step 2: Launch Magic
+Once in the container, simply type `magic` and the program should start up with a gui.